srobinson/a11y-tutorials/src/validation/index.md

       <code>.field-error</code> elements and <code>aria-describedby</code>
     </th>
     <td>
-      Accessible descriptions complement accessible labels where they are appropriate.
+      <p>Accessible descriptions complement accessible labels where they are appropriate.
 Here, we are using the accessible description to provide an error message to each invalid field.
 The <code>aria-describedby</code> attribute associates the message to the field.
-Conventionally, the description / error message will be read after all of the other information (label, type, value, state) the field offers.
-These elements are empty at the outset, and therefore do not provide a description.
+Conventionally, the description / error message will be read after all of the other information (label, type, value, state) for the field.
+These elements are empty at the outset, and therefore do not provide a description.</p>
     </td>
   </tr>
   <tr>